esyede/rakit/packages/docs/data/views/templating.md

 	</div>
 </html>
 ```

+`@show` closes the section and prints it in place, which is what a layout wants:
+`@endsection` only defines a section, it does not print one.

 Notice the `'content'` section that is yielded.
 We need to fill this section with some text, so let's create another view that uses this one: